Genomon-Project/paplot-doc/quick_start.rst

 Quick Start
 *****************

-In this section, we will experience
+In this section, we will learn to

 #.
 Install paplot
 #.
-Run paplot with simple example data
+Execute paplot with sinple example data
 #.
 View the output reports
 #.
 Modify configuration files and use your own data.